kanehekili/VideoCut/README.md

 * The app should be appear in a menu or "Actvities"
 * Can be openend by selecting a video file & Open with...
 * In the terminal can be started via `VideoCut`
-* python qt5, opencv and ffmpeg are required
+* python qt5, mpv and ffmpeg are required
 * you may now remove that download directory.
 * logs can be found in the user home ".config/VideoCut" folder